 So it’s not surprising to learn that there has been an increasing number of ADA lawsuits filed against colleges and universities.
 And most of the time, the reasons for the lawsuits were inaccessible websites, apps, online courses, textbooks, or classroom materials and the absence of necessary accommodations.

-There has also been an increase in the number of complaints filed with the Office for Civil rights (OCR) of the United States Department of Education and Civil Rights Division of the U.S. Department of Justice about digital accessibility, technologies, and online delivery systems.
+There has also been an increase in the number of complaints filed with the Office for Civil rights (OCR) of the United States Department of Education and the Civil Rights Division of the U.S. Department of Justice about digital accessibility, technologies, and online delivery systems.

 Colleges and universities thus need to be careful while selecting and procuring digital learning materials and technologies.
 They also have to be aware of their legal obligations to ensure their students participate and learn from these new accessible learning opportunities.